luciotato/usdnear-stable/README.md

 ## Status: ALPHA

 This is an MVP project not ready for release yet.
-We developed USDNEAR for the 2021 ETHDenver Hackathon.
+We developed USDNEAR for the 2021 ETHDenver Hackathon ([see submission](https://devfolio.co/submissions/usdn-b42e)).
 It's currently in **ALPHA** stage.
 <a href="https://discord.com/invite/tG4XJzRtdQ">Join our discord</a> to get early-access and earn token rewards on our next beta-test phase.

 ## Advantages